APPLY ASAP: Design/Building Professional & Architecture Student Application

 A very strong bridge built by 3rd graders at St. Pius X School

 Students need AiS now more than ever before.
-The past couple years have been a challenge for many students to fully engage in school.
-While this coming school year will most likely provide students with more consistent in-person instruction, AiS is designed to reach students of all learning styles.
-AiS provides teachers with lessons and resources to engage students in a non-traditional and creative way.
+AiS is designed for students of all learning styles and increases participation in the classroom.
+AiS provides teachers with lessons and resources to engage students in a non-traditional and creative way, while meeting education standards.

 Classroom Spotlight